Staff Wages Report

 • Standard reports

-• Customising staff wages
+• Customising employee wages

 • Creating custom reports